Olive

 • It has a positive effect on the cardiovascular system and fat metabolism and is said to reduce the risk of diabetes mellitus or colorectal tumors.

-• Olive leaf tea (from dried olive leaves: "Oleae folium") is used against stress as well as to reduce fever (20 g of olive leaves per 1 l of water, boil down to 250 ml and drink throughout the day for a week).
-Cold extract for olive leaf tea (20-40 g olive leaves to be steeped overnight in cold water.
-Warm briefly in the morning and strain.
+• Olive leaf tea (from the dried olive leaves:"Oleae folii") is used against stress and to reduce fever (20 g olive leaves to 1 liter of water, boil down to 250 ml and drink throughout the day for a week).
+Cold extract for olive leaf tea (leave 20-40 g of olive leaves to steep overnight in cold water.
+Heat briefly in the morning and strain.
 Drink throughout the day.
-Duration of the treatment: 3 weeks.
+Duration of the cure: 3 weeks.

 Note(s)